Cycadelic Records: Operation

-Despite tensions between African-Americans and Koreans during the 1992 Los Angeles riots, Kim maintained his connections with the community.
+Despite tensions between African-Americans and Koreans during the 1992 Los Angeles riots, which led to boycotts against some swap meets, Kim maintained his connections with the community.
 He recounted to The Los Angeles Times, "Most of my customers were the gang-bangers and drug dealers, so I built a friendship with them."
 In the 1990s, the demographics of Compton shifted to have fewer Black people, and gangsta rap gained worldwide popularity.
 Cycadelic Records continued to sell music to people from across Southern California.

 Kim's son, Kirk, was in charge of Cycadelic by 2012.
-He sold Chicano gangsta rap music and began selling online.
+Kirk, unlike his father, was a fan of gangsta rap.
+In 2012, he established a record label under the name Cycadelic Records, which released albums by local artists such as B.G.
+Knocc Out.
+At the stall, he sold Chicano gangsta rap music and began selling online.
 The elder Kim worked at the stall once a week.
 Kim died of cancer on March 13, 2013.
-The Compton Fashion Center closed in January 2015 and was replaced by a Walmart store.
+The Compton Fashion Center closed in January 2015 to be replaced by a Walmart store, requiring vendors to leave with thirty days' notice.
 Cycadelic relocated across the street.
-Kirk Kim turned the business into a record label in April 2016, signing Korean rappers.
+Kirk Kim then focused on supporting West Coast hip-hop in South Korea and China, as well as in the United States.
+Cycadelic Records signed its first Korean artist, West Coast Hangookins, in April 2016.
+Kim also opened a hip-hop venue called Club Compton in Itaewon, Seoul, South Korea.

 Legacy

 Kim has been called the "godfather of gangsta rap" by The Los Angeles Times and NPR.
-Several rappers have referenced the Compton Swap Meet, including Kendrick Lamar in his song "Wesley's Theory" and Dr. Dre in his album The Chronic.
+Several rappers have referenced the Compton Swap Meet.
+According to data from Genius.com in 2025, it has been mentioned in 33 songs, more than any other swap meet.
+These include Dr. Dre in his 1992 album The Chronic.
+Kendrick Lamar's 2015 album To Pimp a Butterfly mentions the Compton Swap Meet in two songs: "Wesley's Theory", which includes the lyric "put the Compton Swap Meet next to the White House, and "King Kunta", whose music video features the building alongside other Compton locations.
+The video briefly shows Lamar dancing on the roof of the building.
 Lamar has said that he went to the swap meet as a child and that meeting 2Pac during the filming of "California Love", when he was eight, inspired him to become a rapper.
-Lamar featured the Compton Swap Meet building in his 2015 music video for "King Kunta", alongside other Compton locations.
-The video briefly shows Lamar dancing on the roof of the building.